 - Minneapolis Park and Recreation Board monitoring - Minnesota Pollution Control Agency Citizen Lake Monitoring Program (CLMP) and other monitoring - Hennepin County River Watch Program - 12.
-The BCWMC requires all stormwater to be treated in accordance with the MPCA's Minimal Impact Design Standards (MIDS) performance goal for new development, redevelopment, and linear projects.
-If the MIDS performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the MIDS flexible treatment options, as shown in the MIDS Design Sequence Flow Chart, or BCWMC approved alternative. - 13.
-The BCWMC will review projects and developments to evaluate compliance with the MPCA's Minimal Impact Design Standards (MIDS) performance goals, triggers, and flexible treatment options (which are adopted by the Commission as BCWMC water quality management standards) if the projects are located in member cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options, or at the request of the member city.
+The BCWMC requires all stormwater to be treated in accordance with the MPCA's Minimal Impact Design Standards (MIDS) performance goal for new development and redevelopment.
+If the MIDS performance goal is not feasible and/or is not allowed for a proposed project, then the project proposer must implement the BCWMC flexible treatment options, as shown in the BCWMC Design Sequence Flow Chart.
+The BCWMC revised its performance goals for linear projects in May 2017; they can be found in the BCWMC's Requirements for Improvements and Development Proposals document (BCWMC, 2015, as revised). - 13.
+The BCWMC will review non-linear projects and developments to evaluate compliance with the MPCA's Minimal Impact Design Standards (MIDS) performance goals, triggers, and flexible treatment options (which are adopted by the Commission as BCWMC water quality management standards) if the projects are located in member cities that have not adopted the MIDS performance goals, triggers, and flexible treatment options, or at the request of the member city.
 For projects located in member cities that have adopted the MIDS performance goals, triggers, and flexible treatment options, the member cities shall review projects for conformance with MIDS water quality treatments standards, unless Commission review is requested by the member cities. - 14.
 The BCWMC requires public agencies to comply with water quality management standards and policies presented in this Plan in order to maintain or improve water quality of stormwater runoff. - 15.
 Member cities shall not allow the drainage of sanitary sewage or non-permitted industrial wastes onto any land or into any watercourse or storm sewer discharging into Bassett Creek. - 16.
 The BCWMC will maintain a water quality model (e.g., P8) for the watershed.
 Each year, member cities shall provide the BCWMC with plans for BMPs constructed within their city.
 The BCWMC will update the model annually to incorporate completed BCWMC capital improvements and BMP information provided by the member cities.
 The BCWMC will develop a summary report of the water quality model results and provide that report to the member cities to assist in their MS4 reporting. - 17.
 The BCWMC encourages member cities to implement best management and good housekeeping practices to minimize chloride loading to surface water and groundwater resources, utilizing emerging technology, as appropriate. - 18.
 The BCWMC will assist and cooperate with member cities, MPCA, MDNR, MnDOT, other watersheds and other stakeholders in implementing projects or other management actions resulting from the Minnesota Pollution Control Agency's Twin Cities Metro Chloride Project or future chloride TMDL.